Search via Quantum Walk: From quantum walk to search

 Restricted to the subspace~$\ess$, the operators $\reflex(\mu^\perp)$ and $- \reflex(\emm)$ are identical.
-Therefore, if we ensure that the state of the algorithm remains close to the subspace~$\ess$ throughout, we would be able to implement $\reflex(\mu^\perp)_d$: it involves checking at cost $\mathsf{C}$ whether an item in the first register is marked. \suppress{
+Therefore, if we ensure that the state of the algorithm remain close to the subspace~$\ess$ throughout, we would be able to implement $\reflex(\mu^\perp)_d$.
+This involves checking at cost $\mathsf{C}$ whether an item in the first register is marked.